wplib/box-scripts/README.md

 See [LICENSE.md](LICENSE.md) for more detail.

-Copyright 2016 NewClarity Consulting LLC, All Rights Reserved Worldwide
+Copyright (c) 2016-2018 NewClarity Consulting LLC, All Rights Reserved Worldwide